This post may contain affiliate or sponsored links. Please read our disclosure policy.

 What is Flaxseed?

-Flaxseed is a member of the genus Linum in the family Linaceae.
-It is a food and fibre crop that is grown in cooler regions of the world.
+Flaxseed is a food and fiber crop that is grown in cooler regions of the world.
 Flaxseed was cultivated in Babylon as early as 3000 BC.
-In the 8th century, King Charlemagne believed so strongly in the health benefits of flaxseed that he passed laws requiring his subjects to consume it (source).
+Fun fact: In the 8th century, King Charlemagne believed so strongly in the health benefits of flaxseed that he passed laws requiring his subjects to consume it (source).

 Most nutritionists recommend using ground flaxseed instead of whole (source).
-It is easier to digest this way and honestly, it’s a lot easier to include in every day recipes when it’s ground up.
-I usually find it in the baking goods section of the grocery store near the yeast, corn meal, flour, etc.)
+It is easier to digest this way and honestly, it’s a lot easier to include in everyday recipes and freezer meals when it’s ground up.
+I usually find it in the baking goods section of the grocery store near the yeast, cornmeal, flour, etc.

 - Flaxseed is high in Omega 3’s (which is good to add to your diet if you don’t eat much fish!)